theneva/dissertation/src/background.md

 In order to establish which concepts are important to discuss and identify a gap in the current research, this section reviews the current literature on areas related to cloud computing and microservice.
 Each area is concluded with suggestions for further research.
 In broad strokes, two key areas are considered:

-- Cloud architecture, the availability of and need for automatic performance scaling, and its effect on software architecture---in particular the __microservice architectural pattern__; and
+- Cloud architecture, the availability of and need for automatic performance scaling, and its effect on software architecture---in particular the __microservice pattern__; and
 - __(Continuous) delivery__ and automated deployment, focusing on the technical and organisational aspects of this process.

 In conclusion, a subset of the identified areas of research is presented.
 This provides a starting point for discussing quality measurement metrics for automated deployment strategies.

 ## Cloud computing and microservices

 @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
-1] broadly define a _service_ as:

-> […] a standalone software component that encapsulates and presents useful functionality, is installed in a computing environment, and can be composed into an overall system or application.

-In other words, a _service_ is a specialised, autonomous, stand-alone piece of software.
+1] broadly define a _service_ as a piece of software that encapsulates and presents some useful functionality, and can be part of an overall _system_.
+In other words, a _service_ is a specialised, autonomous, stand-alone server.
 The idea of splitting a large application's code base into multiple services is often referred to as the Service-Oriented Architecture (SOA) [e.g., @castro:evaluating:2015; @arnold:pattern-based-soa:2007].
 For instance, an e-commerce site, such as the extremely popular Amazon^[https://amazon.com], may implement part of their system using the service pattern in the following way (see Figure @fig:example-e-commerce-services):

 ![Example e-commerce service stack](http://img.ctrlv.in/img/16/03/16/56e9409e7ad65.png){#fig:example-e-commerce-services}